statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

 The rules for how one supported state may supercede another are very simple.
 Each state has a version number, with greater version numbers superceding lesser ones.

 The state channel rules are enshrined in two places on the blockchain: firstly, in the **core protocol**, and secondly in the **application rules**.

+### Core protocol rules

+Nitro is a very open protocol, and has become more open over time (in particular, v2 is more open compared with v1).
+This means that very little is stipulated at the core protocol level.
+Each application gets full control over when a state can be considered supported.
+The only things enforced by the core protocol are:

+- the rule that higher turn numbers take precedence over lower ones
+- an escape hatch for an "instant checkout" of the channel, which bypasses the application rules altogether (TODO link)

+Otherwise, the core protocol defers to the application rules.

 ### Application rules